Approaching the thermodynamic limit of a bounded one-component plasma: MD simulation for BOCP

-First, the positions of $N$ ions were initialized by the homogeneous random spatial distribution in a sphere of the radius $R_b$.
+First, the positions of $N$ ions were initialized using the homogeneous random spatial distribution in a sphere of the radius $R_b$.
 Then Eqs.\ (\ref{seq:refEquation28}) were integrated numerically using the Verlet algorithm.
-After the relaxation of the system to equilibrium state after $N_{\tau}/2$ time steps, data were collected every 100 time steps.
-For the calculation of $f_p(r)$ (\ref{seq:refEquation6}), an ion closest to the BOCP center was selected with the same time interval.
+After the relaxation of the system to equilibrium over $N_{\tau}/2$ time steps, data were collected every 100 time steps.
+For the calculation of $f_p(r)$ (\ref{seq:refEquation6}), an ion closest to the BOCP center was selected at the same time interval.
 The data for different quantities were averaged, and the error was estimated specifically for each quantity (Sec.~\ref{bkm:RefNumPara9096183868828}).
-Eventually, obtained data were used for determination of the OCP properties in the thermodynamic limit.
+Eventually, the obtained data were used for the determination of the OCP properties in the thermodynamic limit.